stand-art/jaxn/Discussion.md

 JAXN does not allow additional white-space characters.
 Some other libraries allow additional white-space characters, but we do not see a real-world use-case for those.
 We believe users often add them by mistake and this is not a good-enough reason for us to allow them.

+## Newline

+JAXN grammar allow well-formed documents to contain any sequence of 0x0A (Line feed or New line) and 0x0D (Carriage return) characters, mixed in any way, to be contained in the source data.
+A JAXN parser is allowed to further restrict the accepted end-of-line markers, for example to the system-native 0x0A (as it is common on Unix- and macOS-systems) or to require the sequence 0x0D, 0x0A (on Windows-systems).

 ## Source Character Set

 The source character set (i.e., the Unicode code points that may be contained in the input data) consists of HTAB (0x09), the end-of-line characters (0x0A, 0x0D), and all code points from space upwards (0x20-0x10FFFF).
 JSON allows 0x7F, although it is a control character.
 JAXN stays compatible with JSON, so it has to allow it as well.